 Upon Probate being granted, the executor(s) will be able to distribute the estate in accordance with the terms of the Will.
 The task of an executor does range in complexity depending on the size of the estate and can be somewhat of a full-time and demanding job.

 Where the deceased did not make a Will then the deceased’s Personal Representatives (Administrators) will need to follow the intestacy rules when distributing the estate.

 At Ansham White Solicitors, we know that no two cases are the same.
 An individual’s personal circumstances will greatly dictate the procedure for obtaining a grant and whether or not they can act as executor or need professional help.
 Therefore, we will work alongside you and tailor our advice to fit your needs.
 This will ensure that we provide you with the most satisfactory outcome possible.
 For further information about the duties that an executor has to carry out, please follow the URL.

 The founding Director, Shamim Ibrahim has 20+ years of experience in dealing with Wills and Probate matters, in particular, Contested Probate.
-Throughout this time, she has built up and trained a team of individuals whom maintain her high quality standard of work to ensue that our clients receive professional yet personable advice throughout their matter.
+Throughout this time, she has built up and trained a team of individuals who maintain her high-quality standard of work to ensure that our clients receive professional yet personable advice throughout their matter.

 Please call us today to arrange an initial fixed fee consultation, our Wills and Probate team will be more than happy to help.
 We have offices based in North Harrow and the City of London which have nearby parking and good transport links.
 If you are calling from overseas or are unable to attend our office, we are able to conduct a video consultation via either Zoom or Microsoft Teams.